babblevoice/projectrtp/README.md

     "port": 56802,
     "ip": "192.168.0.141"
     },
+  "dtls": {
+    "fingerprint": "00:01:ff...",
+    "setup": "act"
+  },
   "id": "44fd13298e7b427f782ec6cf1ce9482d"
 }
 ```

+If "dtls" is populated then fingerprint and setup then will be enforced.
+The connection will close if the DTLS handshake fails
+or the fingerprint does not match to what is expected. "setup" is either "act" or "pass" (default).

 id is a transparent id, which is returned with a channel uuid to the server can associate the 2.
 Commands are then sent using the channel uuid.
 The port and ip are the expected remote source of the stream.